 The coracohumeral ligament (CHL) is a strong supportive ligament of the shoulder joint and is a part of rotator cuff interval.

-originates from the coracoid process base (lateral surface)
+originates from the lateral surface of the base of the coracoid process

 The coracoid process is an anteriorly projecting hook-like process on the superolateral edge of the scapula that projects anterolaterally.